tintoy/dotnet-kube-client/README.md

 });
 ```

-You can enable logging of requests and responses by passing an `ILoggerFactory` to `KubeApiClient.Create()`:
+You can enable logging of requests and responses by passing an `ILoggerFactory` to `KubeApiClient.Create()` or `KubeClientOptions.LoggerFactory`:

 ```csharp
 ILoggerFactory loggers = new LoggerFactory();